AdobeDocs/pdfservices-api-documentation/src/pages/overview/limits.md

 **<i>Please [contact us](https://developer.adobe.com/document-services/pricing/contact/sales/) on RPM if interested in understanding how it can scale under your ETLA.</i>

-Free Trial
+Free Tier
 ------------------------------

-The PDF Services API provides a free trial program so that you can dive into the features at zero cost.
-Trial users get free credentials that enable processing of 1,000 Document Transactions for up to 6 months.
+The PDF Services API has a Free Tier so that you can take a deep dive into its cool features at zero cost.
+Free Tier users get free credentials that enable the processing of 5,000 Document Transactions every 30 days.
 A Document Transaction is based on the initial endpoint request (i.e., API call) and the digital output.
 For detailed licensing metrics, please see the tables above.

 Processing is calculated on a per Document Transaction basis.